 With the purchase of tickets for mountain railway services, the ticket buyer agrees to the general tariff and conveyance conditions valid at the time and the regulations for use of the relevant mountain railways and is aware that, in the

 event of a violation, the organiser can withhold the purchased service without compensation.
-The applicable tariff and conveyance conditions and the regulations for use can be obtained from the relevant organiser or via the following link:
+The applicable tariff and conveyance conditions and the regulations for use can be obtained from the relevant operator or via the following link:

-the webshop in question can be used as ticket media.
+by Ticketcorner and displayed in the Web Shop in question can be used as ticket media.

-partner company also apply.
+company also apply.

-the Ticketcard is obliged to use the card carefully, solely for personal use and in accordance with the provisions of these GTC and, in the case of Ticketcards issued by partner companies, also in accordance with the terms and
+holder is obligated to use the Ticketcard carefully, exclusively for personal use and in accordance with the provisions of these GTC and, in the case of Ticketcards issued by partner companies, also in accordance with the terms and

 The purchase of mountain railway services is only possible in combination with an RFID (Radio Frequency Identification) data medium (called «RFID entry card» in the following) issued by Ticketcorner or a partner company.
 The Ticketcorner

 changes in this information must be notified to Ticketcorner immediately.
-The ticket buyer purchases a personal mountain railway service for the RFID entry card.
-Information about the service purchased and the number of the RFID entry card are forwarded to the mountain railway.
-The ticket buyer is granted access to the mountain railway for the personal service through the use of the RFID entry card in the mountain railway’s access system.
+The Ticket Buyer purchases a personal mountain railway service for the RFID entry card.
+Details of the purchased service and the number of the RFID entry card are

+provided by the Operator.
+The Ticket Buyer is granted access to the Business for the personal service by using the RFID entry card at the Operator’s access system.
 It is not possible to purchase mountain railway services without an RFID

 entry card approved by Ticketcorner.

-Ticket buyers can also buy vouchers from certain event organisers via the sales channels.
-In this, Ticketcorner solely facilitates the conclusion of a contract directly between the ticket buyer and the event organiser.
-The contract for the
+Ticket Buyers can also purchase vouchers from certain Event Organisers or Operators through the Sales Channels.
+Ticketcorner facilitates the direct conclusion of a contract between the Ticket Buyer and the Event Organiser and/or Operator.

 Skipoints can be collected free of charge by making purchases in the Ticketcorner Ski App or ski ticket web shop.
 Skipoints can be redeemed for vouchers and discounts, which in turn can be used with any of the partners which are included in